Kieran-Lock/XtermGUI/README.md

     coordinates = Coordinate(10, 5)

     with gui.start():
+        gui.print(text_base_layer,
-        gui.print(text_base_layer, at=coordinates)  # Prints on the active layer by default - this is initially the base layer gui.print(text_1_second_layer, at=coordinates, layer=gui.second_layer)  # Prints over the text on the base layer with gui.as_active(gui.second_layer):  # Second layer is set as active within this scope only gui.print(text_2_second_layer, at=coordinates)  # Overwrites the existing text gui.clear(layer=gui.second_layer)  # Only the content printed to the base layer now shows
+                  at=coordinates)  # Prints on the active layer by default - this is initially the base layer gui.print(text_1_second_layer, at=coordinates, layer=gui.second_layer)  # Prints over the text on the base layer with gui.second_layer.as_active():  # Second layer is set as active within this scope only gui.print(text_2_second_layer, at=coordinates)  # Overwrites the existing text gui.clear(layer=gui.second_layer)  # Only the content printed to the base layer now shows